What does it mean to rekey a lock?

 How long does it take to rekey?

 The process of rekeying the lock alone takes only a few minutes for our professional locksmiths to complete.
 It really just depends on the type of lock or doorknob you have.
 No two locks are the same from model to model, some may take a little more time than others.
-Once our locksmith is on site he or she can can give you an estimated time of completion.
+Once our locksmith is on site he or she can give you an estimated time of completion.
 The process may seem simple, but that’s because all our technicians are professional locksmiths with years of experience.
 They have experience with rekeying all types of locks.
-The amount of time would also depend upon how many locks you need rekeyed.
-Once again, the technician will go over everything with you before beginning the rekeying process.
+The amount of time would also depend upon how many locks you need to be rekeyed.
+Once again, the technician will go over everything with you before beginning the house rekey process.

-What is master key/rekey?
+What is the master key/rekey?

 A master key is one key that has access to any lock you want.
-A lot of business will use a master key system.
+A lot of businesses will use a master key system.
 This is when, say, the owner has access to every door in the building, but individuals may have access only to their designated office.
 This is also part of the rekeying process.
 A lock can be rekeyed for a specific key, then also have a master key that will have the ability to open it.
-Or for example the maintenance of an apartment complex needs access to every apartment.
+Or for example, the maintenance of an apartment complex needs access to every apartment.
 It wouldn’t make sense for them to have over a hundred types of keys and guess all the time which one works for what apartment.
-Instead they have one key that works on all the locks, even though each tenant has their own key that will only access their apartment.
+Instead, they have one key that works on all the locks, even though each tenant has their own key that will only access their apartment.